acmeguy/django-kickstart/README.md

 * Excellent development setup which handles all the debugging, profiling and exception handling needs
 * User management, registration and authentication from local or social sources
-* Modern architecture providing advanced solution building
+* Modern architecture providing advanced solution building capabilities

 Major Components/Servers
 ========================